mi444k/GardenCatalogProject/README.md

 ### Frontend

-To start the Frontend ReqctJS App, go to the "fronend" folder and run the following command:
+To start the Frontend ReqctJS App, go to the "fronend/app" folder and run the following command:

 `npm i && npm run start`